What is Metaphysics?

 The History of Metaphysics ~

 The history of western metaphysics differs from Eastern metaphysics in that it has its philosophical roots in pre-Socratic Greek antiquity, beginning with Anaximander of Miletus (c.610-c.545 BC), who is credited with being the first metaphysician on record.
 Other records of account consider Thales of Miletus (c.
 624–c.
 546 BC) as the first metaphysician because he is said to be the first to question the nature of reality without referring to mythology.
 Aristotle considered Thales to be the "Father of Science" because he was regarded as the first philosopher in the Greek tradition.

 There is a long list of Greek philosophers to numerous to mention who followed in the footsteps of Thales and Anaximander in their efforts to unravel the secrets of the nature of reality and existence.
-They include such names as Anaximenes (c.585-cc528 BC), Pythagoras, the famous mathematician (c.570-c.490 BC), Heraclitus, Parmenides, Empedocles, Anaxagoras, Democritus (who along with Leucippus proposed that matter was made up of tiny, indivisible particles they called "atom" or in Greek "a-tomos"), and then onto what became known as the classical period of Greek philosophy.
-Please note that the term non-physical is not literal as both men were philosophers but that Nietzsche was considered non-philosophical because he was perceived as being “inconsistent and speculative, producing something other than "real" philosophy.”
+They include such names as Anaximenes (c.585-cc528 BC), Pythagoras, the famous mathematician (c.570-c.490 BC), Heraclitus, Parmenides, Empedocles, Anaxagoras, Democritus (who along with Leucippus proposed that matter was made up of tiny indivisible particles they called "atom" or in Greek "a-tomos"), and then onto what became known as the classical period of Greek philosophy.
+Please note that the term non-philosophical is not literal as both men were philosophers but that Nietzsche was considered non-philosophical because he was perceived as being “inconsistent and speculative, producing something other than "real" philosophy.”